How to Complete an Energized Electrical Work Permit (EEWP)

 What is an Energized Electrical Work Permit (EEWP)?

 An Energized Electrical Work Permit is a core component of any effective electrical safety program.
 Defined in NFPA 70E, Standard for Electrical Safety in the Workplace, the EEWP serves as a formal checklist and authorization document.
-Its primary purpose is to ensure that all parties have considered the immense risks of working on or near live electrical parts and have deemed the work absolutely necessary.
+Its primary purpose is to ensure that all parties have considered the risks of working on or near live electrical parts and have deemed the work absolutely necessary.
 The permit forces a deliberate pause, shifting the mindset from “getting the job done” to “getting the job done safely.”
 For more foundational information, it’s helpful to understand what NFPA 70E is and how it governs workplace electrical safety.

 This document is more than just permission; it’s a detailed plan.
 It requires a thorough description of the circuit, equipment, and job tasks, a robust justification for why the equipment cannot be de-energized, and an analysis of the hazards involved.
 This process aligns with the principles of OSHA 29CFR1910.333, which mandates that live parts to which an employee may be exposed shall be de-energized before the employee works on or near them.